solyjs/solyjs/README.md

 ## IMPORTANT

-This package in development phase, so a lot of new features coming soon
+This package is in development phase, so a lot of new features coming soon